ShalikAI/Isaac-Sim-Tutorial/README.md

 The workstation installation of Isaac Sim is recommended for users who wants to run Isaac Sim as a GUI application on a Linux workstation with a GPU.

 ## Workstation Setup
-Ensure your local workstation meets the System Requirements and Driver Requirements for running NVIDIA Isaac Sim.

 Install Visual Studio Code to view and debug source code.
 ```bash